Menu

 Example

-<div id="box" style="width:200px;height:100px;border:1px solid #000;">
+<div id="box" style="width:200px;height:100px;padding:16px;border:1px solid #000;">

-Move mouse here
+Move mouse over this box

 </div>